-Menu costs, also know as “the cost of updating prices” can be high depending on your industry.
+Menu costs, also known as “the cost of updating prices”, can be high depending on your industry.
 Imagine if you ran a restaurant and printed new menus every time the price of corn changed.
-Given the mess of our agriculture industry, the time, energy, and cash needed to change the menu dozens of time per day would add up and outweigh the benefits of a better price.
+Given the mess of our agriculture industry, the time, energy, and cash needed to change the menu dozens of times per day would add up and outweigh the benefits of a better price.
 In other markets (software and SaaS in particular), menu costs could include hiring pricing consultants and updating computer systems.
-Price stickiness can also be attributed to imperfect information and non-rational decision making, even if you’re willing to update your prices every five minutes.
+Price stickiness can also be attributed to imperfect information and non-rational decision-making, even if you’re willing to set new prices every five minutes.

 It’s a Tough Decision that can annoy customers

 Changing prices could theoretically maximize profit, but fluctuation in prices can confuse and annoy consumers.
 We’ve all been in this situation before, and like most consumers, we don’t react well to seeing something we bought available at a lower price the next day.
-At the same time, however, some businesses are too cautious and are losing out on profit that could have been generated with a price change.
-Many businesses have traditionally refrained from changing them out of fear for antagonizing consumers to move to another brand.
-Coca Cola didn’t update its prices for 70 years after introducing our favorite, polar bear sipping beverage.
+At the same time, however, some businesses are too cautious and are lose out on profit that could have been generated with a price change.
+Many businesses have traditionally refrained from changing them out of fear ofr antagonizing consumers to move to another brand.
+Coca-Cola didn’t update its prices for 70 years after introducing our favorite polar bear sipping beverage.